Genivia/RE-flex/CONTRIBUTING.md

 documentation.
 Contributions must be authored by the submitter, with a few exceptions such as porting changes from another fork while maintaining attributions.
-Contents sourced from AI tools such as LLMs, including but not limited to documentation files, source code, configuration scrips, issue and PR materials and source code, are not permitted as they are unauthored.
+Contents sourced from AI tools such as LLMs, including but not limited to documentation files, source code, and configuration scrips, are not permitted as they are unauthored.

 Preparing a pull request
 -------------------------------------------------------------